 The International Law Committee will hold a reception in honor of the International LL.M.
 Students in Philadelphia on Thursday, April 8 at 6 p.m. at the offices of Fox Rothschild LLP, 2000 Market St., 20th floor.

-At the reception, the committee will present its annual International Law Awards to two international LL.M. students for outstanding achievement in the fields of international law or human rights.
 The event is co-sponsored by the University of Pennsylvania Law School and the Temple University Beasley School of Law.
 There is no charge for this event, but registration is required.
-RSVP by Thursday, April 1 to Maria Sothern at 215-299-2819 or firstname.lastname@example.org
+RSVP by Thursday, April 1 to Maria Sothern at 215-299-2819 or email@example.com

 Business Development Skills Series Starts April 9

 The Training Resource Group will present a series of programs to introduce business development skills to attorneys beginning on Friday, April 9.